 Signal crayfish can be found throughout the catchment.
 There is currently no viable method of control in the United Kingdom.

 Large specimens can sometimes be seen from bridges or found under rocks.
 It is illegal to trap or fish for them without a license from the EA.

 Pockets of native white-clawed crayfish populations still remain within the Aire catchment.
 The best way to protect them is careful biosecurity to prevent the spread of signal crayfish.

 Both Japanese Knotweed and giant hogweed can be reported through the Yorkshire Wildlife Trust INNS Mapper site is the most effective way to ensure it is treated.
 You have to create an account to do this.
-In our next blog we will take you through the process of reporting.
+In a future blog we will take you through the process of reporting.